 Simon ‘Sid’ Shirley

-Sid is a former RAF fast jet pilot with around 4000 hours flying time having done multiple tours on the Tornado F3 as well as QFI tours on the Hawk (where he was also a tactics & weapons instructor) and the Grob Tutor in both the University Air Squadron and Elementary Flying Training roles as both the Deputy Chief Instructor and now as a Full Time Reservist QFI at RAF Cranwell have ‘retired’ from full times service in December 2014.
-In his fourth season as a display pilot, Sid has the pleasure of flying with 3 of his ‘pupils’ on the Team having taught Steve, Barry and Gerald to fly formation in previous years and is very pleased to have come full circle in this journey with them.
+Sid is a former RAF fast jet pilot with around 5,500 hours flying time having done multiple tours on the Tornado F3 as well as QFI tours on the Hawk, the Grob Tutor in the University Air Squadron and Elementary Flying Training roles and on the Grob 120TP Prefect.
+He now serves as a part-time Reservist QFI on the Universities of Wales Air Squadron at St Athan having semi-retired from full time service in January of this year.
+In his 6th season as a display pilot, Sid has the pleasure of flying with 3 chaps he met at a Yak52 formation school having helped teach Steve, Barry and Gerald to fly formation in previous years and is very pleased to have come full circle in this journey with them.

-Sid leads the Team in his RV4 having purchased it in early 2014 purely for the task of leading the Team.
-A keen motorcyclist, Sid often tours Europe (mainly the Pyrenees) with other bikers including Steve – wherein Sid is definitely not the leader!
-He lives in North Yorkshire and when not teaching Elementary RAF and International pilots to fly in Lincolnshire or displaying with the Team, he enjoys travelling, DIY on his 300 year-old cottage, cooking and (very) amateur astronomy.
+Sid leads the Team in his recently-acquired RV8 having switched from his RV4 in which he served with the Team for the first 4 seasons.
+A keen motorcyclist, Sid has been known to tour Europe (mainly the Pyrenees) with other bikers including Steve – wherein Sid is definitely not the leader!
+He lives in Cardiff and when not teaching University Air Squadron students to fly or displaying with the Team, he enjoys travelling, cooking and amateur astronomy.
 He also plays the odd round of golf where his handicap seems to be an inability to hit a fairway!

-Barry has been a private pilot for in excess of 28 years gaining a total of more than 1600 hours on all sorts of aircraft ranging from Touring Aircraft to the Yak 52 and Piper Cubs and has been a display pilot for 9 years having also been in Team Osprey with his Yak 52.
+Barry has been a private pilot for in excess of 30 years gaining a total of more than 2000 hours on all sorts of aircraft ranging from Touring Aircraft to the Yak 52 and Piper Cubs, Pawnee tug plane and has been a display pilot for 11 years having also been in Team Osprey with his Yak 52.
 In fact, it is fair to say that Barry is West Wales’s answer to an African bush pilot or an American barnstormer.
 After many years of flying and Yak 52 ownership he finally took the plunge into the flying discipline his logbook had been missing – formation flying, where he attended the same formation school week as Steve.
+In his spare time Barry does glider towing at Talgarth.

 Originally from Buckinghamshire Barry and his keen, dry wit now reside in Newcastle Emlyn where he is a businessman in the field of heating engineering.
 Another handy mechanically minded chap.
 In his spare time he likes fixing things, especially Gerald’s RV, and socialising with his wide network of friends.
 Barry is married with 2 grown-up daughters and is the behavioural template to which angry men should aspire.